 11. Artisan Center Theater

-Artisan Children’s Theater is well known for using children (18 and under) in productions designed to entertain, inspire and educate other children and families.
+Artisan Children’s Theater at Artisan Center Theater is well known for using children (18 and under) in productions designed to entertain, inspire and educate other children and families.
 This unique opportunity of children performing for children provides youth of all ages a chance to learn and master performing arts on-stage, in front of live audiences.
 The enormous success of this inspired program has impacted thousands of children throughout the community and continues to grow each year.
-Our upcoming production of Into the Woods Jr. runs July 26 - August 7, 2021!

 12. Dogwood Canyon Audubon Center